-The federal government's decision to develop more medical services in the Qikiqtani Region flowed from the Supreme Court of Canada's ruling in 1939 (in a decision commonly referenced as "Re: Eskimos") that Inuit were to be treated as Indians under the Indian Act.
+The federal government's decision to develop more medical services in Qikiqtaaluk was not the result of a simple evolution of thinking on the part of bureaucrats.
+It flowed from the Supreme Court of Canada's ruling in 1939 (in a decision commonly referenced as "Re: Eskimos") that Inuit were to be treated as Indians under the Indian Act.
 Prior to this decision, the federal government took advantage of the confusion about its responsibilities for Inuit.
 Since the 1880s, the government had provided services for "destitute" Inuit in parts of the Arctic through mission schools and medical attention.
-With an obvious need to deal with infectious diseases in the Arctic, especially tuberculosis, the government amended the Indian Act in 1924 to give the government responsibility for "Eskimo Affairs."
+With an obvious need to deal with infectious diseases in the Arctic, especially TB, the government amended the Indian Act in 1924 to give the Department of Indian Affairs responsibility for "Eskimo Affairs."
 The meaning of the term "Eskimo Affairs" remained undefined, and the government continued to back away from any interpretation that meant that it was responsible for the people themselves.
 Even after the government transferred responsibility for Inuit affairs to the Northwest Territories Council, the Indian Act made no reference to Inuit.